-Here’s a a bit of creativity to keep our hands, brains and hearts busy.
+Here’s a bit of creativity to keep our hands, brains and hearts busy.

-Totem poles, as you know, are often huge, carved with symbols or figures, the meanings of which are many and varied – from commemorating ancestors to making fun of a neighbour.
+Totem poles are often huge, carved with symbols or figures, the meanings of which are many and varied – from commemorating ancestors to making fun of a neighbour.
 They are what you make them to be.

 So we suggest making a totem pole of your future dreams and plans – the things you really look forward to doing (or being) in the future.
-This can be your beacon of light that you put somewhere you can see it to remind you of things to come.
+This can be your beacon of light to remind you of things to come.
 We have quite a list already – hugs (of course), rambling around Dartmoor, surfing, coffee and cake with friends and of course, meeting up with all the Arts Together groups again!

 Materials you will need:

 - A copy of the attached template, print out from here Totem Outline (or make your own on A4 paper)

 - Scissors, glue/pritstick and a kitchen roll tube or 2 loo roll tubes.